 View offer settings

-Admins can view and update all offer settings, including the list of offer templates, offer custom fields, offer tokens, and conditional offer sections, from the Offers Admin settings page.
+Admins can view and update all offer settings, including the list of offer templates, offer custom fields, and offer tokens, from the Offers Admin settings page.

 - Select your account at the bottom of the main sidebar, then select the Admin settings option in the dropdown.